 To help motorists keep their cars germ-free, Autoglym has recently launched their all-new Anti-Bacterial Multi Surface Sanitiser.
 This new all-purpose sanitiser with anti-bacterial action kills 99.99% of all-known nasties and is ideal for occasional deep sanitising or daily maintenance of all washable vehicle surfaces.
 Its anti-bacterial action leaving surfaces literally clean enough to eat your take-out off.
 Conforming to standard…

 In this article you will not only discover the best way to clean car windows, but also what products and methods are best for outside and interior glass cleaning for a streak free shine, as well as our recommended and highly effective car window cleaner.

 There is more to cleaning glass than just removing bug guts though; there are oils, dust, tree sap, and tar that stick to the window with a death grip.
 Now let’s get these things sorted…

-Let’s face it; none of us like cleaning our cars in the cold, dark winter months.
-However there are some steps you can take before the real harshness of winter sets in to make life a lot easier in the coming months.
-Theses practical winter car care steps also help to prepare and protect your motor over the cold and wet winter period.
+Let’s face it; none of us like cleaning our cars in the cold, dark winter season.
+However, there are some steps you can take before and during winter to make life a whole lot easier.
+These practical winter car care steps also help to prepare and protect your car from the cold, wet, snow and ice.
+Winter Car Care –…

 Leather seats and interiors have long been the hallmark of luxury for vehicles.
 But with the majority of cars now having the option of leather seats, one of the things we very often get asked about is, how to clean leather car seats and the best products to use to clean and protect them.